mbromber/artifact-sorted-datalog-hammer/README.md

 first introducing a fresh unary predicate `Q`, adding the literal `Q(x)` to `<premisses>`, and finally by adding a clause `-> Q(x).` to our clause set.
 * The sorted Datalog hammer only works for simple bounds and approximately grounded inequalities whose finiteness can be approximated over non-recursive clauses.
 This includes all positively grounded inequalities.
 * The previous version of SPASS-SPL (v0.6) was not yet able to recognize and handle theory constraints beyond simple bounds, unless they are positvely grounded variable comparisons (i.e., $x \LAOP y$ with $\LAOP \in \{\leq, <, \neq, =, >, \geq\}$).
 As a provisional workaround, it was also possible to "highlight" positively grounded theory atoms `<catom>` manually.
 To do so, the theory atom had to be replaced by a first-order `<atom>` over a fresh predicate and the same variables as <catom>.
 The interpretation of `<atom>` can then be fixed to `<catom>` with the help of a theory pattern clause `<tclause> ::= <catom> || -> <atom>`.
 The Datalog hammer will then treat `<catom>` as if it were a positively grounded theory atom that always simplifies to true or false in elim(S,N).
 The user has to check themselves if this is actually the case or the result is no longer guaranteed to be sound.
 Although the current version of SPASS-SPL (v0.7) can recognize all approximately grounded (and therefore the subsumed positively grounded) inequalities automatically, we still kept the theory pattern feature so old input files can still be executed by SPASS-SPL (v0.7).

+# References

+1. Barrett, C., Conway, C., Deters,M., Hadarean, L., Jovanovic, D., King, T., Reynolds, A., Tinelli, C.: CVC4.
+In: CAV, LNCS, vol. 6806 (2011)

+2. Komuravelli, A., Gurfinkel, A., Chaki, S.: SMT-based model checking for recursive programs.
+In: CAV.
+Lecture Notes in Computer Science, vol. 8559, pp. 17–34.
+Springer (2014)

+3. de Moura, L., Bjørner, N.: Z3: An efficient SMT solver.
+In: Tools and Algorithms for the Construction and Analysis of Systems, LNCS, vol. 4963 (2008)

+4. Riazanov, A., Voronkov, A.: The design and implementation of vampire.
+AI Communications 15(2-3), 91–110 (2002)

 # Acknowledgements